-Inequalities is coordinated by Thomas Fujiwara and Marcelo Medeiros, with the collaboration of Miqueias Mugge.
+Inequalities is coordinated by Thomas Fujiwara and Miqueias Mugge.
 It involves a group of graduate students in Economics and History as well as notable Brazilian economists, sociologists, and anthropologists from the Institute for Applied Economic Research (IPEA), University of São Paulo (USP), the Federal University of Rio de Janeiro (UFRJ), the State University of Rio de Janeiro (UERJ), and the Núcleo de Pesquisas em Cultura e Economia (Museu Nacional).
 The hub is co-sponsored by Princeton’s Data-Driven Social Sciences Initiative.
-In an effort to include undergraduate students in this research enterprise, the hub offers a yearly course on Inequality across the Americas.

 The group is currently working on data collection and methodology testing.
-We started to draft a paper outlining the hub’s research programme and the Growth Concentration Framework and are preparing a conference to discuss initial findings and probe the comparative reach of our tool to other South American economies as well as to BRICS countries.
 In the coming years, we will create a platform to make our datasets (one of the longest time-series of inequality statistics for any country in the world) available to other scholars around the world.